Myanmar improves in U.S. slavery rankings as reforms continue

 By Andrew Quinn

-WASHINGTON, June 19 Myanmar was upgraded in the annual U.S. global slavery report released on Tuesday, boosted by the Southeast Asian country's pledge to outlaw state-sponsored forced labor as it pursues rapid democratic reforms.
+WASHINGTON Myanmar was upgraded in the annual U.S. global slavery report released on Tuesday, boosted by the Southeast Asian country's pledge to outlaw state-sponsored forced labour as it pursues rapid democratic reforms.

 But the report downgraded Syria, naming it as among the worst offenders, as President Bashar al-Assad's government devotes its energies to violently suppressing widespread popular protests.

-Secretary of State Hillary Clinton announced the State Department's 2012 "Trafficking in Persons" report (www.state.gov/j/tip), which gives a detailed account of slavery, sex trafficking and forced labor for 186 countries around the world.
+Secretary of State Hillary Clinton announced the State Department's 2012 "Trafficking in Persons" report (www.state.gov/j/tip), which gives a detailed account of slavery, sex trafficking and forced labour for 186 countries around the world.

 "Victims of modern slavery are women and men, girls and boys, and their stories remind us of what kind of inhumane treatment we are still capable of as human beings," Clinton said.